inntran/git-benchmark-testdata/Menkib/Fulah.markdown

 The absence of labels [in ECL] is probably a good thing.
 		-- T. Cheatham
 	"You have heard me speak of Professor Moriarty?"
-	"The famous scientific criminal, as famous among crooks as --" "My blushes, Watson," Holmes murmured, in a precating voice.
+	"The famous scientific cril, as famous among crooks as --" "My blushes, Watson," Holmes murmured, in a precating voice.
 	"I was about to say 'as he is unknown to the blic.'"
 		-- A. Conan Doyle, "The Valley of Fear"